nnseva/handlebarsjs-logic/README.md

 You can use this project to have such possibilities.
 Just install the handlebars-logic.js somewhere in your static files, include it as a script after the handlebarsjs itself, and enjoy.

+If you are using date/time local formatters, you need to link and initialize the timezone-js project also http://github.com/mde/timezone-js

 Then you can use the following operators (note that you can combine them using parenthesis):

 ```